itskel/userguide/docs/source/browsing-and-curation.rst

 Notitifications Column & Settings
 ------------

 The Notification column is identified with a bell icon and the word *Notifications*.
 To configure your notifcation settings settings, click the mixer icon in the top right corner of the column.
 From here, you can set options for your *Quick Filter* bar, turn on/off prompts for desktop notifications if your browser offers this function.
 This feature is disabled on mobile devices by default.

-The header includes some icons for filtering the list of posts that appear in the column.
+The header also includes some icons for filtering the list of notifications that appear in the column.

 .. image:: img_noticolumn.jpg